USC Gould School of Law: History

 In 1899, Scott became dean of the University of Illinois College of Law.
 The Los Angeles Law School became affiliated with USC in 1900, and on June 6, 1901, its first class of seven graduates received their Bachelor of Laws degrees at USC's commencement exercises.
 Without Scott around to enforce the Harvard method, the Los Angeles Law School collapsed that same year amidst bickering over pedagogical methods; some of the instructors preferred to teach law through the traditional lecture method in which students were expected to be much more passive.
 Several instructors who preferred the Harvard method immediately organized the Los Angeles College of Law, which was officially launched on September 30, 1901 with a new board of trustees, a different address, and 10 students.
 Although the two law schools were entirely distinct legal entities, the students of the old law school regarded the new law school as a continuation of their program and immediately enrolled in the new one.
 In 1904, USC took over the Los Angeles College of Law, then set about acquiring the remaining assets of the now-dormant Los Angeles Law School (namely, a law library and $200 in cash), which took two more years.

 USC Law joined the Association of American Law Schools (AALS) in 1907.
 It has been an American Bar Association (ABA) approved law school since 1924.

 By the mid-1940s, young people in Southern California who wished to obtain a high-quality legal education faced a difficult choice: they had to find some way to pay the USC School of Law's expensive tuition, settle for a lesser program, or move north to attend the state's existing public law schools at Berkeley Law or Hastings.
 The California State Legislature responded to this problem in 1947 by creating the first public law school in the Southland (and USC's crosstown rival): the UCLA School of Law.
 UCLA Law graduate Dorothy Wright Nelson served as dean of USC Law from 1969 to 1980, before becoming a judge on the United States Court of Appeals for the Ninth Circuit.

 2002 saw the beginning of the USC Law Graduate and International Programs.

+Admissions

+For the class entering in 2023, the school accepted 607 applicants (12.52%), with 178 of those accepted enrolling, a 29.32% yield rate.
+Eleven students were not included in the acceptance statistics.
+The class consists of 189 students.
+The median LSAT score was 169 and the median undergraduate GPA was 3.88.
+Ten students were not included in the LSAT calculation and four not included in the GPA calculation.
+Its 25th/75th percentile LSAT scores and GPA were 165/169 and 3.77/3.96.